SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

 **Application notes**:

-1. Currently, for SoC, the button-based and ALARM-based implementations work in power save enabled mode only.
+1. Currently, for SoC, the button-based and Alarm-based implementations work in power save enabled mode only.
-2. Currently, both QoS0 and QoS1 based publishes are supported.
+2. Currently, both QoS0 and QoS1-based publishes are supported.

 ## Additional Information